loopbackio/loopback-next/docs/site/Decorators.md

 we automatically detect the type of `user` and generate the corresponding schema for it.
 The default content type is set to be `application/json`.

-You can also customize the generated `requestBody` specification in 3 ways:
+You can also customize the generated `requestBody` specification in three ways:

-- add optional fields `description` and `required`
+- Add the optional fields `description` and `required`

 ```ts
 class MyController {